-- If a student commits an act in violation of the athletic code which would be classified under Wisconsin state law or federal law as a felony or Class A misdemeanor, or which in the sole discretion of the athletic director is so serious that additional (increased) consequences are warranted, the athletic director may impose additional (increased) consequences including, but not limited to additional and increased suspension periods.
+1. If a student commits an act in violation of the athletic code which would be classified under Wisconsin state law or federal law as a felony or Class A misdemeanor, or which in the sole discretion of the athletic director is so serious that additional (increased) consequences are

+- warranted, the athletic director may impose additional (increased) consequences including, but not limited to additional and increased suspension periods.
 These consequences are solely within the discretion of the athletic director. - 2.
 The consequences imposed pursuant to this section shall supersede all other consequences and shall not be subject to the "Honesty Option Reduction" and "Two Year Forgiveness" - 3.
-The consequences imposed pursuant to this section are subject to the appeal procedure set forth in Appendix A.
+The consequences imposed pursuant to this section are subject to the appeal procedure set forth in Appendix A (except for felony charges per WIAA rules).